sarmadiali98/ReLico/examples/hardware/smarthome/README.md

-# Smart Home Hardware Validation Example
+# Smart Home Hardware Execution Case Study

 This directory contains the smart-home case study used for the hardware-validation part of the ReLico artifact.